 Geology Deposit type, geological setting and style of mineralisation.
 The Mulwarrie Gold Project lies within a 10km wide greenstone belt which forms the northwest extension of the Coolgardie Line.
 The structurally dominant north trending Mt.
 Ida fault lies approximately 4km east of the Mulwarrie Mining Centre.
 Most of the lithologies within this greenstone belt are steeply dipping and well foliated along an NNW/SSE trend.
 Gold mineralisation has been found in two distinct settings at Mulwarrie.
 Firstly, in narrow shear zones with only minor or no quartz veining, with limited calcsilicate alteration haloes and with variable, but occasionally high gold values.
 The zones of mineralisation may be up to 2 metres wide but are generally less than 50 cm.
 They are conformable to the stratigraphy and foliation.
 The second and most important type of gold mineralisation is associated with quite flat dipping often massive quartz reefs with strong diopside, biotite, epidote and carbonate alteration haloes where gold is also found and contributes to the overall wide mineralised intervals.
 Gold mineralisation at Mulwarrie is associated with flat to steep dipping quartz reefs with strong diopside, biotite, epidote and carbonate alteration haloes.
 Pyrrhotite and pyrite development is also strong within and adjacent to the quartz reefs.
-Minor amounts of chalcopyrite, galena and sphalerite are also associated with gold mineralisation.
-Gold is found within quartz reefs, within biotite selvages to the quartz veins and in sheared & altered country rocks.
-The main modelled mineralised domains have a total dimension of 1,000m (north-south), ranging between less than a metre to multiple metres over up to 150m (east-west) in multiple veins and ranging between 300m and 500m RL (AMSL).
-Benson (1996) interpreted the mineralised zones as being lens shaped pods and as being structurally and stratigraphically controlled with the zones commonly occurring at felsic/mafic contacts, within shear zones and at metabasalt -metadolerite contacts.
+Minor amounts of chalcopyrite, galena and sphalerite are also associated with gold mineralised domains have a total dimension of 1,000m (north-south), ranging between less than a metre to multiple metres over up to 150m (east-west) in multiple veins and ranging between less than a metre to multiple mineralised zones as being lens shaped pods and as being structurally and stratigraphically controlled with the zones commonly occurring at felsic/mafic contacts, within shear zones and at metabasalt -metadolerite contacts.